 Kelpies need companionship.
 Though he can be content to stay for hours on the chain, he also needs to be with you for some time each day and needs exercise, walks or games with a ball or a stick.
 One cannot expect this dog, which has been bred to work, to stay outside the house without any mental or physical stimulation.
 Inevitably, he will set about looking for an occupation, which could include chasing cars, trying to ‘work’ them as he would control sheep.
 A Working Kelpie makes a fine family dog, gets along well with ‘his’ children and, because they are naturally gentle, almost all Working Kelpies live peaceably with other family pets.

 As a smooth-coated breed with minimal undercoat, it will suffice to occasionally go over your Working Kelpie with a hound mitt to remove any dried-on dirt.
-Beyond regular weekly grooming, the occasional bath will keep your Working Kelpie clean and looking their best.
+Beyond regular weekly grooming, the occasional bath will keep your Working Kelpie clean and looking his best.
 Grooming can be a wonderful bonding experience for you and your pet.
-Their strong, fast-growing nails should be trimmed regularly with a nail clipper or grinder to avoid overgrowth, splitting and cracking.
-Their ears should be checked regularly to avoid a buildup of wax and debris which can result in an infection.
-Teeth should be brushed regularly.
+Their strong, fast-growing nails should be trimmed when needed with a nail clipper or grinder to avoid overgrowth, splitting and cracking.
+Their ears should be checked occasionally to avoid a buildup of wax and debris which can result in an infection.
+Teeth should be brushed as needed.